amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Graphoplex (FR)

-Graphoplex was a French maker of splendid-looking slide rules, but with a horrid-looking logo.
+Graphoplex were a French maker of splendid-looking slide rules, but with a horrid-looking logo.
 In terms of quality, French slide rules are on par with German ones.
-But Graphoplex rules' [sector-dial watch face](https://revolutionwatch.com/the-watch-face-sector-dials/) style scales are quite pleasing to the eye, and this visual design is unique among slide rules.
+But Graphoplex rules' [sector-dial watch face](https://revolutionwatch.com/the-watch-face-sector-dials/) style scales are quite pleasing to the eye.
+Although this visual design was common in the late 19th century, it disappeared during the early 20th century.
+This design gives Graphplex's modern slide rules their unique, classic look.

 ***Graphoplex 643 Pocket Electric Log Log***—The Graphoplex 643 is an advanced pocket rule.
 Of all my pocket rules—which I have but a few, due to my poor eyesight—I find this one the easiest to read.
 This pocket rule is a miniature version of the Graphoplex 640.
 See the full description in the Graphoplex 640 subsection, below.